safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 now starting to emerge.

-To this end, we are looking to bring together members from the broader open data and modelling communities to build the necessary datasets and develop richer models using the best methodologies available.
+To this end, we are looking to bring together members from the broader open data and modeling communities to build the necessary datasets and develop richer models using the best methodologies available.

-By combining macroscopic mobility structure [^BH13] with the microscopic temporal contact structure [^SSL16], along with locale-specific demographic data, testing/treatment capacity/effectiveness, environmental factors, social behaviour, and commute/hub topologies, we hope to further validate and inform our approach.
+By combining macroscopic mobility structures [^BH13] with the microscopic temporal contact structures [^SSL16], along with locale-specific demographic data, testing/treatment capacity/effectiveness, environmental factors, social behavior, and commute/hub topologies, we hope to further validate and inform our approach.

 ## Conclusions